kube-HPC/kube-HPC.github.io/site/learn/IntoductionV2.md

 #### Reduce Algorithm

-The algorithm will wait until all the instances of the `Multiply Algorithm` will finish then it will summarize the received data together .
+The algorithm will wait until all the instances of the `Multiply Algorithm` will finish then it will summarize the received data.

 ```console
 [2,4,6,8,10] -> 30